JITHUMANOJ/Speech-App/README.md

 ## Built with

-* [Swift 4.2](https://developer.apple.com/swift/) - The programming language used
+* Kotlin - The programming language used
-* VIPER - Design Pattern
+* Android Studio - Developing environment used
 * No external libraries were used in this project

 ## Authors